 The UDCs propose to prohibit one customer from transferring or assigning its direct access rights to another customer.
 For example, a grocery store chain could not transfer its direct access contract to a department store chain (or any other customer even if it is the same type of business), even if the customers and ESP agree to the transfer.

 The UDCs contend that such an option would be a new agreement of the seller and new buyer, thus violating D.01-09-060.
 AReM simply reiterates that neither the Commission nor the UDCs have the rights to abrogate constitutional rights of parties to direct access contracts.
-As with Rule 7, enforcement of this proposed rule would interfere with the contractual rights of parties to direct access contracts, do nothing to reduce direct access load, conflict with the statutory directive and constitute an unconstitutional impairment of contracts.
+Therefore should a customer’s Direct Access contract included such a provision, enforcement of this proposed rule would interfere with the contractual rights of parties to direct access contracts, do nothing to reduce direct access load, conflict with the statutory directive and constitute an unconstitutional impairment of contracts.
 The rule should be also rejected in its entirety as violative of the First, Third and Fourth Principles.

 [Note to reviewers…on our phone call yesterday we said “OK” to this.
 But I can’t rationalize our strong defense of contract assignment rights in 4 and 7 with simply caving in here.
 If we are going to argue that any infringement of contract rights is unlawful, then we need to be consistent about it.]